OpenMendel/OrdinalGWAS.jl/docs/src/index.md

 ### Input non-genetic data as DataFrame

 Internally `polrgwas` parses the covariate file as a DataFrame by `CSV.read(covfile)`.
-For covariate file of other format, users can parse first and then input a DataFrame to `polrgwas` directly.
+For covariate file of other formats, users can parse it as a DataFrame and then input the DataFrame to `polrgwas` directly.
 ```julia
 polrgwas(@formula(trait ~ sex), df, "../data/hapmap3")
 ```